 Behavioral / Social

-Social interaction in the form of training and structured play build trust and rapport between keeper and animal.
+Social interaction in the form of training and structured play builds trust and rapport between keeper and animal.
 Opportunities to interact with other animals (even artificial decoys or piñatas!) also stimulate beneficial natural behaviors and instinct.

 In addition to animal enrichment, the Zoo also trains our animals.
 Click here to learn more about our animal training.